Hypothesis Testing for Shapes using Vectorized Persistence Diagrams: Topological Data Analysis Background

 Although persistence diagrams include information about topological features, it is difficult to use them as input in data analysis.
 This is because persistence diagrams are not numeric vectors, which most classical statistical and machine learning methods require.
-Ways to represent persistence diagrams as vectors include binning \citep{Bendich2016tracking} and persistence images \citep{Adams2017} in Euclidean space, persistence scale-space kernel \citep{Reininghaus2015} and persistence weighted Gaussian kernel \citep{Kusano2016} in RKHS, rank function \citep{Robins2016rank} and persistence landscapes \citep{Bubenik2015} in $L^2$ space.
+Ways to represent persistence diagrams as vectors include binning \citep{Bendich2016tracking}, polynomial \citep{Adcock2016}, persistence image \citep{Adams2017}, tropical polynomial \citep{Kalisnik2018} in Euclidean space, persistence scale-space kernel \citep{Reininghaus2015} and persistence weighted Gaussian kernel \citep{kusano2017kernel} in RKHS, and rank function \citep{Robins2016rank} and persistence landscape \citep{Bubenik2015} in $L^2$ space.
+Every representation has its advantages and shortcomings.
+For example, the polynomials by \cite{Adcock2016} are easy to compute, but not Lipschitz continuous.
+Also, tropical polynomials by \cite{Kalisnik2018} generate sufficient statistics for topological summaries \citep{monod2019tropical}, but are not composed of a well-defined and rigorous ring structure.

-The vector representation of persistence diagrams in Euclidean space has some advantages.
+We develop a hypothesis test procedure for persistence diagrams represented in Euclidean space, specifically using the persistence images.
+Persistence images have two main advantages.
 First, the representation in Euclidean space makes it easier to conduct prediction and classification by applying classical statistical models and machine learning methods such as regression and support vector machine \citep{Adams2017, Obayashi2018}.
-Second, it has a natural graphical summary unlike the other representations.
+Second, they have a natural graphical summary unlike most other representations.

-\cite{Bendich2016tracking} suggest a binning method for a Euclidean vector representation.
-First, a persistence diagram $PD=\{(\text{birth},\text{death})\}$ is transformed into $P=\{(\text{birth},\text{death}-\text{birth})\}$.
-The transformed persistence diagrams are divided into a pre-determined number of bins.
-Then the number of topological features (points in persistence diagrams) included in each bin is counted and recorded as intensity values.
-However, the binning method is a stable vector representation of persistent diagrams; small changes in persistence diagrams may result in different vector representations.